Can I Eat Expired Garlic Paste Commercially Packaged Opened?

 Expert Source

-"According to USDA guidelines, commercially packaged opened garlic paste should be refrigerated at 40°F or below and used within 7 days for optimal quality and safety."
+"According to the FDA, commercially packaged opened garlic paste should be refrigerated at 40°F or below and used within 7 days for optimal food safety."

 ✅Fresh Garlic Paste Commercially Packaged Opened